An Awesome Scotland Road Trip Part 2

 Falls of Bruar

-The Falls of Bruar has served as a tourist attraction since the 1700s, apparently.
+The Falls of Bruar have apparently served as a tourist attraction since the 1700s.
 The falls were an unexpected pleasure and a hidden gem on our Scotland road trip.
-The Falls of Bruar are an addon to the House of Bruar, which is a bit of a tourist hot spot.
-It’s an upmarket shopping experience with a lot of tweed, farm shops, furniture, art, homeware and an outlet.
-There’s even an ice cream shop and a fish and chip shop.
-We didn’t try the fish and chip shop but it smelled absolutely delicious!
+The Falls of Bruar are an addition to the House of Bruar, which is a bit of a tourist hotspot.
+It’s an upmarket shopping experience with plenty of tweed, farm shops, furniture, art, homeware, and an outlet.
+There’s even an ice cream shop and a fish-and-chip shop.
+We didn’t try the fish-and-chip shop, but it smelled absolutely delicious!

 20210604 Road Trip to Scotland 115